-With hole-making occupying close to 80% of production parts’ machining time how you identify, group and program holes becomes extremely important.
-GibbsCAM 2.5D Solids provides the Hole Manager as a front-end to processing hole features.
-The Hole Manager displays the parameters of holes allowing you to group them for processing.
-The Hole AFR is integrated with the Hole Manager allowing automatically identified hole features to be directly loaded into it.
-The Hole Wizard is similarly integrated allowing hole information to be directly passed for automatic tooling and toolpath generation.
+Streamline hole-making productivity and improve overall quality.
+With hole-making occupying close to 80 percent of production parts’ machining time, how you identify, group, and program holes are extremely important.
+The Hole Manager is a front-end to processing hole features that displays the parameters of holes and enables you to group them for processing.
+The Hole AFR is integrated with the Hole Manager so that you can identify hole features to be directly loaded into it automatically.
+The Hole Wizard is similarly integrated so that hole information is passed directly for automatic tooling and toolpath generation.

-VoluMill for GibbsCAM is an ultra-high performance toolpath (UHPT) option that uses a continuous, high-speed toolpath resulting in an optimized CNC program.
-These powerful, high-speed, high material removal rate capabilities can help you create the fastest, most efficient toolpath for a wide variety of milling part types in your shop.
-The process automatically takes into account the best option for milling pockets, including the speed of a tool plunging into the material and material removal rates.
-Variation in tool load is smoothed, allowing the machine to use much higher speeds and feeds.
+VoluMill™ for GibbsCAM is an ultra-high performance toolpath (UHPT) option that uses a continuous, high-speed toolpath for an optimized CNC program.
+These powerful, high-speed, high-material-removal-rate capabilities can help you create the fastest, most efficient toolpath for a wide variety of milling part types in your shop.
+The process automatically takes into account the best option for milling pockets including the tool speed plunging into the material and material removal rates.
+Variation in tool load is smoothed, which allows the machine to use much higher speeds and feeds.

-Reduces cycle time
+Reduces cycle time.

-Extends tool life
+Extends tool life.

-Safely doubles machine output
+Safely doubles machine output.

-GibbsCAM VoluMillTM Wireframe option is included free with each new GibbsCAM milling license and GibbsCAM milling licenses covered by software maintenance.
+The GibbsCAM VoluMill Wireframe option is included with each new GibbsCAM milling license and GibbsCAM milling licenses covered by software maintenance.

 An extension to the GibbsCAM integrated Cut Part Rendering visualization/verification capability, Machine Simulation uses animated machine tool models to identify any program errors before they cause costly mistakes on the shop floor.